+For the requirement (2b), simulator pupil position tests similar to the previous instrument alignment tests could be used.
+I.e. either the SPIRE alignment cube is used to reference the pupil direction, or the cs-tool plus M2-tool test is used to realise the whole SPIRE entrance pupil.
+Providing either test uses only the centre FOV position, the filter apertures required are no larger than for the previous tests.

-For the requirement (2b), simulator pupil position, the SPIRE alignment cube could be use as per the instrument alignment tests.
-However this requires the different set of filters to the requirement (2a), and so the pupil-source scan is preferred to allow (2a & 2b) to be verified simultaneously.
-This involves executing the scan of a source across the simulator mask, to determine whether the instrument pupil response map appears centred on the simulator axis (mask position).
-Having measured the pupil offset in this way it can be corrected by again moving the simulator.
+The test involves locating the instrument pupil relative to the simulator axis.
+Having measured or derived the pupil offset at M2 it is to be corrected by again moving the whole simulator.
 To respect the results of the test for (2a), the motion would be a rotation about the output focus position, and detailed metrology will be required to manoeuvre the simulator into position on the QM with respect to both requirements (2a & 2b) simultaneously.

-10. Reference documents:
+It is therefore required that (2a & 2b) be testable simultaneously.

+10 Sources.